ethanjli/ublue-forklift-sysext-demo/README.md

 ## What does the `forklift-stage-apply-systemd` script do?

-This script is run as part of early (or early-ish) boot every time the OS boots up.
+This script is run by the `forklift-stage-apply-systemd.service` systemd service as part of early (or early-ish) boot every time the OS boots up.
 It will:

 1. Query Forklift to determine the path of the next staged pallet bundle to be applied.
 This path will be a subdirectory of `/var/lib/forklift/stages`.